cjatalyn360-ops/DB-Sys-Spotify-Project-/ProjectPhase3.md

 ### Strategic Insight
 This query helps identify users interested in specific genres of music.
 The platform could use this information for targeted recommendations, advertisements, curated playlists, or genre-specific notifications.

-# 9. Conclusion
+---

-# 10. Exploration Topic 1: Testing, Monitoring, and Validation
+# 9. Exploration Topic 1: Testing, Monitoring, and Validation Research

 ## Amazon CloudWatch and AWS Performance Insights
 Amazon CloudWatch and AWS Performance Insights are monitoring tools used with relational